darlanxw/slack-block-builder-docs/docs/setter-methods.md

 };
 ```

-This also applies to properties that have been set in the constructor.
+This also applies to properties that have been set through the params.

 ```javascript
 const myOtherModal = () => {